 - It gives more flexibility in cases where one or two members need more coverage than the others in the plan

-- Inclusion of older parents is possible.
+- The inclusion of older parents is possible.
 This gives a higher available coverage for the older members since younger members do not need the mediclaim as much, still remain covered under the plan

-- Maternity and new born coverage is added benefit.
-These generally comes after a waiting period
+- Maternity and newborn coverage are added benefits.
+These generally come after a waiting period

-- Availability of discounts and incentives on family floaters make these good choice
+- Availability of discounts and incentives on family floaters make this a good choice

 - Tax benefits on premium paid is an added plus.
 A max of 55 thousand rupees tax benefit is possible where up to 25,000 rupees is for self and 30,000 rupees is for senior parents

 However, a floater plan is not always the best option for the family insurance coverage under these specific conditions: